aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

     </ol>
 </section>

-The as stated above, PHYSICALDRIVE0 refers to the first physical drive.
+As stated above, PHYSICALDRIVE0 refers to the first physical drive.
 This drive is defined by Windows to be the drive holding the boot record.
 It is this that makes the malware very happy.

 Yet this function is also the reason why the malware appears to do nothing when it's run without administrator privileges.

 As can be seen, if the hPhysicalDrive0 is an INVALID_HANDLE_VALUE the program terminates.
-And it needs administrator privileges to open the PHYSICALDRIVE0 with read and write access.
+Basically access denied, as it needs administrator privileges to open the PHYSICALDRIVE0 with read and write access.

 <div id="deviceiocontrol"/>